bryansullins/baremetalesxi/README.md

 **Additional Software Required**

-`mkisofs` on the machine manipulating the files for the iso.
+- `mkisofs` on the machine manipulating the files for the iso.
-`nginx` or the webserver app of your choice on the webserver hosting the iso, if you are using the url version of remote boot.
+- `nginx` or the webserver app of your choice on the webserver hosting the iso, if you are using the url version of remote boot.
-`openssl` to encrypt the esxi root password that goes into the kickstart file.
+- `openssl` to encrypt the esxi root password that goes into the kickstart file.
+Example: openssl -1 "foo"

 **The Resources in this Repo Were Tested On:**